ghoomfrog/kid/README.md

 This returns 3.
 If this operator is used on nulls, it returns 0.
 Otherwise, if it's used on other non-space values, it returns 1.

-We can access keys of outside spaces using the binary operator `#`:
+We can access keys of certain spaces using the binary operator `#`:

 ```kid
 otherQuantities =